 Smiling stump is to your left off the retaining wall as you are looking at the vista from the top of High Knob.
 I looked in vain for the stump but looks like they threw all the cleared trees into the slot canyons below the bluffs.
 I guess we can’t all be Einsteins.
 Too bad they ruined those canyons for exploring & photos.

-Have your wife pick you up and pose for a photo up at High Knob.
-There used to be a tower here like the one at Trigg Tower.
+There used to be a fire tower here like the one at Trigg Tower.
 Nothing but the leg base concrete left but a nice picnic area at the top.
 High Knob is accessed by driving through the horse campground.
 Took me awhile of driving back & forth in frustration to figure that one out.

-My next map is Map #3 High Knob to Garden of the Gods to the best vista in the Forest.
+Next is Page #3 High Knob to Garden of the Gods to the best vista in the Forest.
 Look around at High Knob, then head West towards the Garden of the Gods.
-I’ll meet you on Page 4 Map #3 I promise Fall colors on the next page instead of late Winter blah colors.
+The trail goes through the camp and across the road through the gate.